Geordie: Vocabulary

 The Geordie word netty, meaning a toilet and place of need and necessity for relief or bathroom, has an uncertain origin.
-However, some have theorised that it may come from slang used by Roman soldiers on Hadrian's Wall, which may have later become gabinetti in the Romance language Italian (such as in the Westoe Netty, the subject of a famous painting from Bob Olley).
+However, some have theorised that it may come from slang used by Roman soldiers on Hadrian's Wall, which may have later become gabinetti in the Romance language Italian (such as in the Westoe Netty, the subject of a famous painting from Bob Olley/ref>).
 Gabinetto in Modern Italian actually derives from the French word cabinet, which can also have the meaning of "toilet" (cabinet d'aisances).
 Thus, another explanation would be that it comes from the Modern Italian plural form of the word gabinetti, though only a relatively small number of Italians have migrated to the North of England, mostly during the 19th century.

 Some etymologists connect the word netty to the Modern English word needy.
 John Trotter Brockett, writing in 1829 in his A glossary of north country words..., claims that the etymon of netty (and its related form neddy) is the Modern English needy and need.

 Bill Griffiths, in A Dictionary of North East Dialect, points to the earlier form, the Old English níd; he writes: "MS locates a possible early ex.
 "Robert Hovyngham sall make... at the other end of his house a knyttyng" York 1419, in which case the root could be OE níd 'necessary'".
 Another related word, nessy is thought (by Griffiths) to derive from the Modern English "necessary".

 A poem called "Yam" narrated by author Douglas Kew demonstrates the usage of a number of Geordie words.

+The term "Geordie" has been applied to the Geordie Schooner, a glass traditionally used to serve Newcastle Brown Ale.